Make a Donation

 Ground Source Heat Pump Demonstration at CCHRC

-Because GSHPs extract geothermal energy from the earth instead of burning fuel to generate heat, site-specific considerations are critical in ensuring reliable and efficient heat pump operation.
-The land around CCHRC formerly contained permafrost up to the surface, but changes in surface conditions have thawed it down to approximately 25 feet.
-This provides a narrow layer for optimizing a ground loop between the zone of seasonal frost and the underlying permafrost.
+Because GSHPs extract geothermal energy from the earth instead of burning fuel to generate heat, site-specific considerations are critical.
+The land around CCHRC formerly contained permafrost up to the surface, but in the past decade has thawed down to approximately 25 feet.
+This provides a narrow layer for extracting heat between the area of seasonal frost and the underlying permafrost.
 These are challenging conditions for the operation of a heat pump system and provide a rigorous testing environment for GSHPs in Alaska.

 This project also looks at potential changes in the thermal regime of the soil.
 For example, does harvesting geothermal heat lower the temperature of the ground and thereby lower the efficiency of the heat pump?
 In addition, how do different surface treatments, like grass or rocks, affect the ability of the ground to be recharged by the sun?

 See a video of the installation here.